-The undersigned hereby appoints Jeffrey Busch and Jamie A. Barber, and each of them, with full power of substitution in each of them and power to act alone, as proxies to vote all the shares of Common Stock which the undersigned would be entitled to vote if personally present and acting at the Annual Meeting of Stockholders (the "Annual Meeting") of Global Medical REIT Inc., a Maryland corporation (the "Company"), to be held virtually, by means of remote communications, on May 26, 2021 at 10:00 a.m.
+The undersigned hereby appoints Jeffrey Busch and Jamie A. Barber, and each of them, with full power of substitution in each of them and power to act alone, as proxies to vote all the shares of the Company's common stock, par value \$0.001 per share, which the undersigned would be entitled to vote if personally present and acting at the Annual Meeting of Stockholders (the "Annual Meeting") of Global Medical REIT Inc., a Maryland corporation (the "Company"), to be held virtually, by means of remote communications, on May 15, 2024 at 10:00 a.m.
 Eastern Time, and to otherwise represent the undersigned at the Annual Meeting, and at any adjournments or postponements thereof.
-In order to attend the meeting, you must register at https://viewproxy.com/gmre/2021/htype.asp by 11:59 PM ET on May 23, 2021.
-On the day of the Annual Meeting of Stockholders, if you have properly registered, you may enter the meeting by clicking on the link provided and the password you received via email in your registration confirmation.
-Further instructions on how to attend and vote at the Annual Meeting of Stockholders are contained in the Proxy Statement in the sections titled "Voting Information - Attending the Annual Meeting Virtually" and "Voting Information - Voting at the Annual Meeting Virtually".
-The undersigned hereby acknowledges receipt of the Notice of the Annual Meeting of Stockholders and of the accompanying Proxy Statement and revokes any proxy heretofore given.
+In order to attend the meeting, you must register at https://viewproxy.com/gmre/2024/htype.asp by 11:59 p.m.
+Eastern Time on May 13, 2024.
+On the day of the Annual Meeting, if you have properly registered, you may enter the meeting by clicking on the link provided and the password you received via email in your registration confirmation.
+Further instructions on how to attend and vote at the Annual Meeting are contained in the Proxy Statement in the section titled "Question and Answers About the Annual Meeting."
+The undersigned hereby acknowledges receipt of the Notice of the Annual Meeting. of Stockholders and of the accompanying Proxy Statement and revokes any proxy heretofore given.
 The votes entitled to be cast by the undersigned will be cast as instructed below.
-If no instructions are given, the votes entitled to be cast by the undersigned will be cast "for" each of the nominees for directors and "for" each of the other proposals, all as described in the Proxy Statement.
+If no instructions are given, the votes entitled to be cast by the undersigned will be cast "FOR" each of the nominees for directors in proposal 1, "FOR" proposals 2, 4 and 5, and "1 Year" for proposal 3, all as described in the Proxy Statement.
 The votes entitled to be cast by the undersigned will be cast in the discretion of the Proxy holder on any other matter that may properly come before the Annual Meeting.

-(Continued and to be signed on the reverse side)
+(Continued and to be marked, dated, and signed on other side)